phara23/xmarket/README.md

 1. Complete the map above

-2. Select what components of the price engine should be built first.
+2. Select what components of the price engine should be built first and what dynamic preferences to build into the first iteration.

 3. Work out logic, math and flows for the components of the price engine chosen in part 2.

 4. Build psuedocode to do the job detailed in part 3.

 5. Choose a language of implementation and build what we have designed.

+Dynamic preferences for first iteration: